FREQUENTLY ASKED QUESTIONS

 Nothing.
 The trucking companies will pay us for our services.

-Your only costs are your flight, your food, and accommodation once here in New Zealand.
+Your only costs are your medical check for your visa, the work visa cost (740 NZD), your flight, your food once here in New Zealand.
 Your first 2 weeks of accommodation in New Zealand are free.
 After that, you will take care of your accommodation needs.
 We will provide you with the necessary information early enough so that you have time to find a place with no stress.
 The company will pay for the visa processing and your driving tests to exchange your license.

 New Zealand is far away, who pays for the flight ticket?

-Once we have matched you with an employer, the company will provide the Job Check Number and you will pay for your visa, medical check, and your flight.
+Once we have matched you with an employer, the company will provide a sponsorship token link for your to apply for your visa.
+You will pay for your visa, medical check, and your flight.
 For the first 2 weeks in New Zealand, you will have free accommodation provided at an agreed location to prepare for your driving exams.

 What are the requirements to be considered for employment by New Zealand companies?